foundata/guidelines/oci-container-image-guide.md

 ### Signing and verification<a id="signing-and-verification"></a>

 Cosign is the standard signing and attestation client.
+Command examples in this section use Cosign 3.x syntax; ContainerWright's supported-version matrix defines the exact accepted versions.
 The baseline signing model is a foundata-managed key pair.
 Generate the initial key material in a controlled environment:

 ```sh
 umask 077